A soggy floor or flooded basement is the last thing homeowners want to find.

 One of the most common reasons a hot water tank leaks is because of corrosion.

-Eventually, you’ll get some tiny leaks.
+Eventually, you’ll get some pinhole leaks.
 The force of the water in the tank will make the leaks bigger and bigger.
 If not caught quickly, these leaks will become a flood.
+If for some reason your hot water is only lukewarm, you may want to check for leaks and check your anode rod if your heater needs a new one.

-If this is the cause of your leak, we have several water tanks available for replacements.
+If this is the cause of your leak, we have several water tanks available for replacement.

 To prevent this problem in the future, we recommend flushing out your water heater at least once a year.
-This will not only wash away sediment buildup, but it will help increase the lifespan of your water heater.
+This will not only wash away sediment buildup but will help increase the lifespan of your water heater.

 3. Your Drain Valve Isn’t Fully Closed, or It Needs to Be Replaced